Anri-Lombard/blog/hexoblog/source/_posts/anime-list.md

 <br />
 <br />

 After a brief detour into unexplored terrain, I've converted into a lover of art outside my domain; Anime is masked as childish play, but hidden within lie sophisticated questions of meaning and togetherness, portrayed through visuals, in-tune music, and a storyline to wrap it neatly in a memorable package.
-As a mathematical and literary minded student this has given me a theatrical argument that the deepest depths aren't confined to a specific intellectually-praised, dopamine-deficient medium, but can be hidden between the colors and music that artists paint in short bursts called Anime.
+As a mathematical and literary-minded student, this has given me a theatrical argument that the deepest depths aren't confined to a specific intellectually-praised, dopamine-deficient medium, but can be hidden between the colors and music that artists paint in short bursts called Anime.